Office of the Chief of Naval Operations to Admiral William S. Benson, Chief of Naval Operations

-Second, Atlantic convoys under general command of Vice Admiral Grant grouped as follows,
+Second, Atlantic convoys under general command of Vice Admiral Grant5 grouped as follows,

-(1) Trans-Atlantic Troop Ship convoys under Rear Admiral Gleaves composed of Transport Force Battleship Division 3 Cruiser Divisions 2 and 3 Destroyer Divisions 2 and 3.
+(1) Trans-Atlantic Troop Ship convoys under Rear Admiral Gleaves6 composed of Transport Force Battleship Division 3 Cruiser Divisions 2 and 3 Destroyer Divisions 2 and 3.

 (2) Cargo Convoy out of New York under direct charge of Vice Admiral Grant composed of Battleship Division 4 and Cruiser Divisions 1 and 4.

-(3) Cargo Convoy from Hampton Roads to Gibraltar under Rear Admiral Johnson composed of Cruiser Divisions 5 and 6.
+(3) Cargo Convoy from Hampton Roads to Gibraltar under Rear Admiral Johnson7 composed of Cruiser Divisions 5 and 6.

-(4) Coastal Convoys Colon to Halifax Nova Scotia under Rear Admiral Glennon composed of Battleship Squadron 1.
+(4) Coastal Convoys Colon to Halifax Nova Scotia under Rear Admiral Glennon8 composed of Battleship Squadron 1.

-Third, Battleship Force 2 under Vice Admiral Coffman together with Destroyer Divisions A and B and Fleet Submarine Chaser Squadron.
+Third, Battleship Force 2 under Vice Admiral Coffman9 together with Destroyer Divisions A and B and Fleet Submarine Chaser Squadron.

-Four, Train under Rear Admiral W. L. Rodgers.
+Four, Train under Rear Admiral W. L. Rodgers.10